Role

 Professor Braithwaite has taught Gerontology, and her research interests include ageism and aged care.
 With John Braithwaite and Toni Makkai, she co-authored “Regulating Aged Care: Ritualism and the New Pyramid.”

-In addition to being a member of the Advisory Council, Ms Braithwaite is a member of the Expert Advisory Panel for designing the regulatory framework for the new Aged Care Act and the Advisory Council for the Australian Skills Quality Authority.
+In addition to being a member of the Advisory Council, Professor Braithwaite is a member of the Expert Advisory Panel for designing the regulatory framework for the new Aged Care Act and the Advisory Council for the Australian Skills Quality Authority.

 Dr Noel Collins